 A significant portion of our business comes from sales of products and services to U.S. and foreign governments through various contracts.
 These contracts are subject to procurement laws and regulations that specify policies and procedures for acquiring goods and services.
 The procurement laws and regulations also contain guidelines for managing contracts after they are awarded, including conditions under which contracts may be terminated, in whole or in part, at the government's convenience or for default.
-Failure to comply with applicable procurement laws or regulations can result in civil, criminal or administrative proceedings involving fines, penalties, suspension of payments, or suspension or debarment from government will order product under the contract.
+Failure to comply with applicable procurement laws or regulations can result in civil, criminal or administrative proceedings involving fines, penalties, suspension of payments, or suspension or debarment from government contracting or subcontracting for a period of time.
+Even if a contract is awarded to us there is no guarantee that the government will order any product under the contract.

-We have one major customer, a large global defense primary contractor, which comprised 20% of our total revenues in 2021, and 17% of our total revenues in 2020.
+We have one major customer, a large global defense primary contractor, which comprised 17% of our total revenues in 2022, and 20% of our total revenues in 2021.
 There were no other customers that comprised greater than 10% of our total revenues during these years.

+In 2022, sales to U.S. and foreign customers were approximately \$67,914 and \$63,926, respectively.
 In 2021, sales to U.S. and foreign customers were approximately \$48,819 and \$49,448, respectively.
-In 2020, sales to U.S. and foreign customers were approximately \$62,255 and \$45,457, respectively.

 We target sales of our non-rechargeable products to manufacturers of security and safety equipment, medical devices, search and rescue equipment, specialty instruments, oil and gas downhole drilling and pipe inspection equipment, point of sale equipment and metering applications, as well as users of military equipment.
 Our strategy is to develop sales and marketing alliances with OEMs and governmental agencies that utilize our batteries in their products, commit to cooperative research and development or marketing programs, and recommend our products for design-in or replacement use in their products.
-We are addressing these markets through direct contact by our sales and technical personnel, use of sales agents and stocking distributors, manufacturing under private label, and promotional activities.
+We are addressing these markets through direct contact by our sales and technical personnel, use of sales agents and stocking distributors, manufacturing under private labels, and promotional activities.